The mystery of Zinfandel, part 2 – the long strange trip from… somewhere

 To this day, many viticulturists and winemakers still believe that St. George is the best possible rootstock for Zinfandel.
 Virtually all the existing old vine Zinfandel planted between the 1890s and 1960 in Sonoma County and Napa Valley are on St. George rootstocks.
 Although most of the Zinfandel vines planted in Lodi prior to 1960 are own-rooted, a handful of the region's most highly regarded vineyards – such as Rous Vineyard (planted in 1909), and the Maley family's Wegat Vineyard (1958) – are planted on St. George.

-Otherwise, the exact route Zinfandel might have taken to get from its original home in Croatia to California earlier in the nineteenth century is still murky at best — the evidence, circumstantial.
-We know that George Gibbs, a horticulturist on Long Island, received shipments of wine grapes from Schönbrunn in Vienna, Austria between 1820 and 1829.
+Otherwise, the exact route Zinfandel might have taken to get from its original home in Croatia to California earlier in the nineteenth century is somewhat circuitous — the evidence, circumstantial.
+Hints and innuendos.
+For starters, we know that George Gibbs, a horticulturist on Long Island, received shipments of wine grapes from Schönbrunn in Vienna, Austria between 1820 and 1829.
 In his definitive book on the grape, Charles L. Sullivan suggests that the “Black Zinfardel of Hungary” mentioned by William Robert Prince in A Treatise on the Vine (1830) may be referring to one of Gibbs’ 1829 acquisitions.
 Gibbs visited Boston in 1830, and a Boston nurseryman named Samuel Perkins began selling a “Zenfendal” soon afterwards – which may, or may not, be another early documented listing of Zinfandel in the U.S.

 Another possible thread: in the 1830s Gibbs also listed a grape called “Black St. Peter's” – a moniker found in nurseries in England, where many vines had “St. Peter's” in their names.
 Not much is known of this Black St. Peter's grape.
 What is known is that there was a grape called Black St. Peter's planted extensively in California, starting in the 1850s; which eventually proved very popular – especially in Sonoma County – and by the 1870s became better known as a variant of Zinfandel.

-Then there is the San Jose grape grower named Antoine Delmas, who made documented claims that he imported a grape called Black St. Peter's directly from France in 1852, and was making prize winning wines from it by 1858.
+Then there is the San Jose grape grower named Antoine Delmas, who made documented claims that he imported a grape called Black St. Peter's directly from France in 1852, and was making prize winning wines from it by 1858 (re David Darlington, Zin: The History and Mystery of Zinfandel).
 Was this, too, Zinfandel?
 The evidence, alas, is not conclusive.

 After 1835 still another Boston nursery owner named Charles M. Hovey began recommending a “Zinfindal” as a table grape.
 There was also a reference to “Zinfindal” in Practical Treatise in the Culture and Treatment of the Grape Vine (first published in 1847) by John Fisk Allen of Salem, MA.
 Were these, too, early references to the Zinfandel we know today?